Addressing Feature Suppression in Unsupervised Visual Representations: Introduction

 Contrastive learning learns representations by contrasting positive samples against negative samples.
-When learning without supervision, typically, a data sample is chosen as an anchor (e.g., an image); positive samples are chosen as different augmented versions of the anchor (e.g., randomly cropped and color distorted version of of the anchor image), whereas negative samples come from other samples in the dataset.
+During training, a data sample is chosen as an anchor (e.g., an image); positive samples are chosen as different augmented versions of the anchor (e.g., randomly cropping and color distorting the image), whereas negative samples come from other samples in the dataset.

-Despite its effectiveness, contrastive learning is vulnerable to shortcuts -- i.e., if simple features are contrastive enough to separate positive samples from negative samples, contrastive learning might learn such simple (or simpler) features though they may be irrelevant to downstream tasks, and ignore other more relevant features.
-For example, the authors of \cite{chen2020simple} show that color distribution can be a shortcut to distinguish two patches cropped from the same image, from two patches from different images, but this feature is not very useful for object classification.
-Past work addresses this problem by adding data augmentations to break the shortcut semantics, so that the network may learn the desired semantics \cite{chen2020simple, he2020momentum,chen2020big,chen2020improved}.
+Yet contrastive learning is vulnerable to \red{feature suppression} -- i.e., if simple features are contrastive enough to separate positive samples from negative samples, contrastive learning might learn such simple (or simpler) features even if irrelevant to the tasks of interest, and \red{other more relevant features are suppressed}.
+For example, the authors of \cite{chen2020simple} show that color distribution can be used to distinguish patches cropped from the same image, from patches from different images; yet such feature is not useful for object classification.
+Past work addresses this problem by designing handcrafted data augmentations that eliminate the irrelevant features, so that the network may learn the relevant information \cite{he2020momentum,chen2020simple,chen2020big,chen2020improved,chen2020intriguing}.